On the structure and the joint spectrum of a pair of commuting isometries: Introduction

 Thus, for commuting isometries $V_1$ and $V_2$, we have $\sigma(V_1, V_2) \subseteq \overline{\D^2}$.
 The joint spectrum of a pair of commuting unitary operators is contained in the torus $\T^2,$ where $\T=\{z\in\C: |z|=1\}$ is the unit circle in the complex plane.

+This note uses the {\em fundamental pairs of isometries consisting of multiplication operators} to describe the structure of $(V_1,V_2).$ These are fundamental in the sense that in each case the sign of the defect operator is dictated by the fundamental pair alone.

-We show in this note that when the defect operator $C(V_1,V_2)$ of two commuting isometries is positive or negative, but not zero, then the whole space $\H$ breaks into a direct sum of reducing subspaces $\H = \H_0 \oplus \H_0^\perp$ in the style of Wold where the restriction of $(V_1,V_2)$ on the $\H_0$ part is the fundamental pair and the restriction of $(V_1,V_2)$ on the $\H_0^\perp$ part has defect zero.
+When the defect operator $C(V_1,V_2)$ of two commuting isometries is positive or negative, but not zero, then the whole space $\H$ breaks into a direct sum of reducing subspaces $\H = \H_0 \oplus \H_0^\perp$ in the style of Wold where the restriction of $(V_1,V_2)$ on the $\H_0$ part is the fundamental pair and the restriction of $(V_1,V_2)$ on the $\H_0^\perp$ part has defect zero.
 What the fundamental pair is depends on whether $C(V_1,V_2)$ is positive or negative.
 These are the contents of Theorem \ref{StructureNegative} and Theorem \ref{StructurePositive}.

 The fundamental pairs are such that in both cases (of $C(V_1,V_2)$ positive or negative), the joint spectrum of $(V_1,V_2)$ is the whole closed bidisc $\overline{\mathbb D^2}$.
 These are done in Theorem \ref{StructureNegative} and Theorem \ref{JSPositive}.
-If the defect operator $C(V_1, V_2)$ is zero, we show that the joint spectrum of $(V_1,V_2)$ is contained in the topological boundary of the bidisc.
+If the defect operator $C(V_1, V_2)$ is zero, the joint spectrum of $(V_1,V_2)$ is contained in the topological boundary of the bidisc.

-Towards a general defect operator, the case when the defect operator is the difference of two mutually orthogonal projections with ranges adding up to $\ker (V_1V_2)^*$ is studied.
-The structure theorem in this case shows that $(V_1, V_2)$ is the direct sum of a prototypical pair (see Subsection \ref{ProtypicalOffDiag}) and a pair of commuting unitaries.
+The structure theorem in the case $\ran V_1=\ran V_2$, shows that $(V_1, V_2)$ is the direct sum of a prototypical pair (see Subsection \ref{ProtypicalOffDiag}) and a pair of commuting unitaries.
 The joint spectrum is computed.
 The joint spectrum of the prototypical pair of this case, is neither the closed bidisc nor contained inside the topological boundary of the bidisc.